kmccarthy1/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Kevin McCarthy]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [October 23, Wednesday, 2019].

 ## Log

-### R1D1
+### R1D1 10-23-2019
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+**Today's Progress**: Had an easy first day of the challenge, started freeCodeCamp's jQuery lessons as a refresher.

+**Thoughts:**: Although it was review, learned a few things jQuery functions I wasn't fully aware of (or maybe just forgot)

-### R1D2
+### R1D2 10-24-2019